Anne Whitney: Legacy

-Whitney also modeled for Cyrus Dallin's sculpture of Anne Hutchinson that is on the grounds of the Massachusetts State House.
+Whitney also modeled for Cyrus Dallin's 1915 sculpture of Anne Hutchinson that is on the grounds of the Massachusetts State House.
+This same grouping was later incorporated into Dallin's 1922 Provincetown, Massachusetts sculpture Signing of the Mayflower Compact.

 She is also not known for her active role in the expatriate communities in Rome, Florence, and France—where women were able to attain a richer educational experience and access to original works of art that was not afforded to women in the United States at that time.
 As Louisa May Alcott said in Little Women, when independent women felt the need to "go to Rome, and do fine pictures, and be the best artist in the whole world."
-Whitney said of Rome, "It is certain that there is not another city on this earth which gives so much (to me) for so little.
+Whitney said of Rome, "It is certain that there is not another city on this earth which gives so much (to me) for so little."
 Whitney's letters during that time provide insight into the importance of her time in Europe towards her artistic development.

 The Anne Whitney Archive at Wellesley College holds more than 4000 letters, photographs, and other documentation that includes more than 400 letters she sent to her family about her life abroad.
 Jacqueline Marie Musacchio's article "Mapping the 'White Marmorean Flock': Anne Whitney Abroad, 1866–1867" uses Whitney's extensive correspondence to create a timeline and associated maps of two trips Whitney made in Europe during this period.